cetyler/github_pelican/content/python/2021-04-17-create_package.md

 packages.
 This is the method I plan on using at work since I am the only Python developer.

+The downside is that this may not work with a team unless you use a network drive/location.

 ## Miscellaneous